Edward, 2nd Duke of York

 Edward, 2nd Duke of York, (c.
 1373 – 25 October 1415), known as the Earl of Rutland between 1390 and 1397 and again between 1399 and 1402 and as the Duke of Aumale between 1397 and 1399, was an English nobleman, military commander and magnate.
-He was the eldest son of Edmund of Langley, 1st Duke of York, and a grandson of King Edward III of England.
+He was the eldest son of Edmund of Langley, 1st Duke of York, and a grandson of King Edward III.
 He held significant appointments during the reigns of Richard II, Henry IV, and Henry V, and is also known for his translation of the hunting treatise The Master of Game.
 He was killed in 1415 at the Battle of Agincourt, while commanding the right wing of the English army.

 Family

 Edward of Norwich was born c.
 1373, likely at Langley, now Kings Langley in Hertfordshire.
-He was the eldest son of Edmund of Langley, 1st Duke of York (a younger son of King Edward III of England), and his first wife, Isabella of Castile (a daughter of King Peter of Castile).
+He was the eldest son of Edmund of Langley, 1st Duke of York (a younger son of King Edward III), and his first wife, Isabella of Castile (a daughter of King Peter of Castile).
 He had a sister Constance and a younger brother Richard, 3rd Earl of Cambridge.

-According to G. E. Cokayne, a French chronicle offers the only support for the modern assertion that Edward was styled 'of Norwich', and both Cokayne and Horrox suggest that the phrase 'de Norwik' found therein is a corruption or misreading of 'Deverwik', the usual French rendering for the phrase 'of York' at the time.
+According to G. E. Cokayne, a French chronicle offers the only support for the modern assertion that Edward was styled of Norwich, and both Cokayne and Horrox suggest that the phrase 'de Norwik' found therein is a corruption or misreading of « d'everwick », the usual French rendering for the phrase of York at the time.